CO-CREATING THE DESIRED FUTURE FOR SOUTHERN TRANSYLVANIA

 - June 2017: The journey to Balance Brings Beauty – making it visible; building coherence between different paradigms underlying transition pathways;

 - June 2017: Consolidating the associative model of the of the Agro-Eco-Viscri farming association by developing a shared understanding of ‘the common good’

 - … and many others.

-The case in structured in sub-cases.
-Each of the sustainability initiatives and parent NGO(s) might constitute a sub-case.
-For example, we are closely working together with the Agro-Eco Viscri farming association in partnership with MET.
+The case was structured in sub-cases.
+Each of the sustainability initiatives and parent NGO(s) was believed to constitute a sub-case.
+For example, we were closely working together with the Agro-Eco Viscri farming association in partnership with MET.

 FUTURE: STRENGTHENING RELATIONSHIPS FOR THE SUSTAINABLE FUTURE OF SOUTHERN TRANSYLVANIA

-Until the end of the project in March 2019, the co-created way forward for the transdisciplinary case will focus on three fronts:
+Until the end of the project in March 2019, the co-created way forward for the transdisciplinary case was focusing on three fronts:

 - A social network analysis study of the network of sustainability organisations in Southern Transylvania focusing on values and visions for how to reach the desired future;

-- A new outreach book ‘Strategies for reaching a sustainable future in Southern Transylvania’ where we will collect success examples for the above.
-The content of this book aims to be a follow-up to the content presented in the previous two books stemming from the previous Transylvania project;
+- A new outreach book ‘Strategies for reaching a sustainable future in Southern Transylvania’ where we were collecting success examples for the above.
+The content of this book aimed to be a follow-up to the content presented in the previous two books stemming from the previous Transylvania project;

 - Enabling and paving the way for dialogue of the network with policymakers, Government representatives, officials and politicians.
-We plan to invite policymakers and public persons for the launch of the booklet and the closing of this case study in March 2019.
+We were planning to invite policymakers and public persons for the launch of the booklet and the closing of this case study in March 2019.